AbstractXan/abstractxan/src/website.md

 ![Watermelon](../media/art/watermelon.png)
 ## Poems
 ### Disclaimer
-This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
+This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a> unless source reads otherwise.
+### chalks that give you life

+studying will kill you
+until you come across
+the infamous
+the MIT chalks

+### recalibrate

+recalibrate
+in
+nature
+🌲

+### grace

+she is style
+she is grace
+she make them tears
+roll down my face

+- source : youtube comments

+### property

+hippity
+hoppity

+my problems
+are now your property

+- source : youtube comments

+### whatever feels great

+people love,
+people hate
+just do
+whatever feels great

+### afternoon power nap

+early to bed,
+early to rise
+afternoon power nap
+is laziness in disguise

+### polygon

+so few
+my friends
+with no mask on -
+i call it my friend polygon

+### freckles?

+if you,
+have more marks
+never recheck

+### lipstick

+i wear every shade,
+in my imagination
+to match it just right,
+with my clinical depression

 ## PixelArt
 ### Zip-Zap